-Section(s) Updated: Sections I, II, VIII, IX, and Appendices I & II.
+Section(s) Updated: Sections I, II, VIII & Appendices I, II.

-As part of the process to accede to the World Trade Organization (WTO), The Bahamas is in the midst of reforming much of its legislation and regulatory structures on food and agricultural products.
-New and more detailed labeling requirements, among other changes, are expected to be enacted in 2011.
+The Bahamas continues along the path of reforming much of its legislation and regulatory structures on food and agricultural products as a result of their World Trade Organization (WTO) accession process.
+New food safety legislation (which is said to include more detailed labeling requirements, among other changes), as well as new animal and plant health laws are all in the works.
 Still, these changes are not expected to alter the fact that The Bahamas is very receptive to U.S. products.
 With 95 percent of food and agricultural product imports traditionally coming from the United States, The Bahamas recognizes and accepts U.S. standards for nearly all farm products.